Skills Framework: the essentials

-What are the current obstacles to the creation of a skills repository?
+- What are the current obstacles to the creation of a skills framework?

-How do you define a business reference framework?
+How do you define a robust competency framework?

 The job repository lists all of a company’s jobs in a way that is shared by all employees.
 Depending on the level of granularity required , this nomenclature can detail, from the finest to the broadest, the position, the job, the benchmark job and finally the job.